Small Farms, Big Ambitions

 The Bolinda colonia sits in a lush, steep valley just east of Caranavi – a small town that's become the epicentre of Bolivian specialty coffee.
 It's remote, even by local standards.
 The kind of place where farmers load freshly picked cherries into the back of a pickup and navigate winding mountain roads to deliver them before nightfall.

 Mercedes Condori, Pedro Flores, Brenda Palli and their neighbours are smallholders.
 Their farms are modest – typically just one to three hectares of Caturra and Catuai varietals, planted on steep terrain between 1,550 and 1,650 metres above sea level.
-But what they lack in scale, they make up for in meticulous care.
+But what they lack in scale, they more than make up for in meticulous care.

 Picking with Precision

 To ensure only the ripest cherries make it off the tree, these producers don't take shortcuts.
 It's not uncommon for them to do seven or eight harvesting passes across their plants throughout the season.
 That's extraordinarily labour-intensive – each pass yields smaller amounts – but it's what separates good coffee from exceptional coffee.
-Ripe cherries mean more developed sugars, cleaner fermentation, and ultimately, a sweeter, more complex cup.
+Ripe cherries mean more developed sugars, cleaner fermentation, and ultimately a sweeter, more complex cup.

 The trade-off?
 Each individual delivery is tiny.
 Too small to process as a standalone lot.
 So instead, cherry from all the Bolinda producers is combined and processed together at the Rodriguez family's Buena Vista mill in Caranavi.
 It's a community effort in the truest sense.